About Pittsburgh Earth Day

 Throughout the years, area residents have celebrated Earth Day in the towns and municipalities they call home.
 From the Pittsburgh Zoo to Ellwood City to Mt.
 Lebanon, dedicated citizens have worked to promote what is healthier and more sustainable about the community they love.
 Earth Day has been powered by Pittsburghers, going back to the early 1970s.

-On April 20th, 2017, we are kicking off a four-day event with the objective to grow the celebration with year-round programming.
-Earth Day 2017 features events such as the Ecolution Fashion Show, Business Breakfast, PNC Lunch + Learn, Great Lakes Sustainable Bar Crawl, Earth to Table, and the Earth To Table ‘La Vie en Verte’ at Coterie Pittsburgh, as well as exhibitors, pop-up markets, speakers, music, food, and much more.
+On Thursday, April 19th, 2018, we are kicking off a three-day event with the objective to grow the celebration with year-round programming.
+Earth Day 2018 features events such as the Ecolution Fashion Show, Business Breakfast, Great Lakes Sustainable Bar Crawl, Earth to Table, as well as exhibitors, pop-up markets, speakers, music, food, and much more.
 We want to make it a recognized event for future years similar to the Three Rivers Arts Festival, Pittsburgh Marathon, and Light Up Night.

 We invite you to make history and be a part of this inclusive Pittsburgh Earth Day.
 Help move us all toward a cleaner, healthier, and more sustainable Pittsburgh.